 “Does he have any existing medical conditions that I need to know about?
 Is he taking any medications?”

 “No,” Rita answered.
 “He’s perfectly healthy.”

 “Any chance that he may have been experimenting with recreational drugs?”

 “What the hell kind of question is that?”
 Rita spat.
 “My husband isn’t a drug addict!”

-“That’s not what I was implying, ma’am.
+“That’s not what I was implying.
 I’m simply trying to rule out any and everything that might have been a contributing factor to your husband’s sudden illness.”

-My eyes were locked on the ceiling, unblinking, but through my peripheral vision, I could see our guests as they all exited the study, either not wanting to hang around and watch the emergency crew as they worked to revive me, or to simply get out of the way.
-Witnessing such an event tends to have the ability to spoil one’s Christmas spirit.
+My eyes were locked on the ceiling, unblinking, but through my peripheral vision, I could see our guests as they all exited the study, either not wanting to hang around and watch the emergency crew as they worked to revive me, or to get out of the way.
+Witnessing such an event has the ability to spoil one’s Christmas spirit.

 “I’m not getting a pulse,” I heard a female voice say, her fingers pressing firmly into the side of my neck.